Upcoming shows

 Bios

 Born in Buenos Aires in a family in which music was the highlight among the ordinary, she found her place in piano and singing.
 Theater came later, a captivating environment that, to this day, continues to help her self exploration.
 She was in choirs in her school times.
 In the beginning of her professional singing days, she was part of the vocal group Pirámide (1981/87), in which she performed a jazz-rock repertoire and played in pubs that, at the time, were all over the city.
 They were invited by Lerner to the concert "Todo a pulmón" at Estadio Obras.
 With her own group, Pulso Ciudadano (2008-18), she found her musical and poetic language.
 Her records "Pulso Ciudadano", "Matisses" and "Juglaría porteña" were released, and she performed in renowned stages and festivals both in her country and abroad (Spain, Finland, Germany and Uruguay).
 But it was Flores Negras, in 1996, that left a footprint for her as a singer by defining her switch to rioplatense music.
 For her fellow group mates, she is Ceciya (as well as several other nicknames that she prefers -jokingly- not to share).
 Since 2009, she's been a jury of the Gardel Awards.
+In June 2025, she will premiere "Los Besos y La Ausencia", a unipersonal musical theater project, written by herself and with Diego Vila in musical direction, Alice Penn in staging, and Nicodemo Tucci in set design.

 Born in the city of choir singing, La Plata, she's been surrounded by singing voices since she was a child.
 Musically, she trained by singing alongside her family and in choirs up until adolescence.
 Music therapy, Psychomotricity and vocal coaching marked her professional path, articulating art, education and health, areas that she currently researches and transmits.
 Surrounded by great masters of literature, music and theater, she managed to capture her poetic and creative outlook in her own songs, by releasing her first record, "Constitución", in 2009.
 Her life journey made her settle in the Ciudad Autónoma de Buenos Aires, and, ever since, she's found herself in the urban rioplatense chords, rhythms and melodies.
 Alongside Oscar Laiguera, she founded Flores Negras in 1996, and, since then, she's walked along her group mates through the paths of this vocal quartet.